deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 ![courses part 4](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/datacamp/p4.png)

 `TODO: Add link to a markdown file that contains all certificates.  `
-`TODO: Maybe also add a visualization of all completed courses, together with the current list`

 Press `course description` to see the contents of the course, press `statement of accomplishment` to see the certificate given out by DataCamp upon completing the course.